Tomer-Barak/PostAngel/README.md

 - Create AI-generated social media posts based on your personal topics
 - Share screenshots of social media posts to get suggested responses
 - Intelligent response generation that promotes your preferred topics when relevant
+- PostDemon feature: Activates in dark mode to provide more sarcastic post suggestions
 - Uses OpenAI's Vision API to analyze screenshots of social media posts
 - Uses OpenAI's language models to create contextual responses and posts
 - Configurable settings for your OpenAI API Key